-which are manufactured only by the franchisor or by third parties designed by it, where it is impracticable, owing to the nature of the goods which are the subject-matter of the franchise, to apply objective quality specifications", to the extent that it is necessary to protect the intellectual property of the franchisor or to protect the common identity and reputation of the franchise network.
+objective quality specifications laid down by the franchisor",8 or "to sell, or use in the course of the provision of services, goods which are manufactured only by the franchisor or by third parties designed by it, where it is impracticable, owing to the nature of the goods which are the subjectmatter of the franchise, to apply objective quality specifications"9, to the extent that it is necessary to protect the intellectual property of the franchise network.10

-In Japan, under the Anti-Monopoly Act unjust tyings and abuses of a dominant position are illegal as constituting unfair trade practices.
-In 1983 the Fair Trade Commission issued a guideline on the applicability of the Anti-Monopoly Act to franchise agreements.
+In Japan, under the Anti-Monopoly Act unjust tyings and abuses of a dominant position are illegal as constituting unfair trade practices.11 In 1983 the Fair Trade Commission issued a guideline on the applicability of the Anti-Monopoly Act to franchise agreements.
 This guideline provides for a two-fold standard.
-Firstly, the franchise agreement as a whole may be considered to be invalid on grounds of abuse of a dominant position on the part of the franchisor, unless the restrictions contained in it only apply to the franchises for as long as is necessary for the operation of the franchise system.
+Firstly, the franchise agreement as a whole may be considered to be invalid on grounds of abuse of a dominant position on the part of the franchisor, unless the restrictions contained in it only apply to the franchisees for as long as is necessary for the operation of the franchise system.
 Secondly, the single provisions may be held to be invalid.
 Factors such as the franchisor's position, the extent to which the franchisee is restricted in its activities and the number of franchisees in the system are also taken into account.